shane-breeze/CMS_HLT_Phase2_Tracking/README.md

 This step involves the unpacking of the RAW event format followed by a custom set of modules defined in `step3_tracking/modules/` to perform the tracking, validation and DQM.
+There are three versions of the tracking algorithm to choose from.
 By default the reconstruction output is not written.
 This step is executed with

 ```
 cmsRun step3_raw/cfg.py maxEvents=10 nThreads=4 inputFiles=file:raw.root outputFile=file:tracking.root